 How Do Specialty Skills Differ from Traditional Small Group Classes?
 Specialty Skills are laser focused on one specific skill or topic, whereas the traditional Small Group Classes that Avila Soccer has always offered use a more holistic approach to learning.

-In this class, we offer different Specialty Skills classes--Dribbling, Highball Trapping, Passing & Receiving, Shooting Mechanics.
-Classes are offered Monday through Fridays during our Fall Semester (September-December) and Spring Semester (January-May).
-When purchasing a month of Shooting Mechanics with Specialty Skills, you are choosing the same day and time slot for entire month.
-If however you want to sample or mix-and-match Specialty Skills throughout the week, it is offered with our packages (Max Plan, 2-Month Package, First-Time Buyers, One Year Package).
+In this class, we offer different Specialty Skills classes--Shooting Mechanics, Shooting Against Live Goalies, Dribbling, Juggling, Highball Trapping, and Passing & Receiving.
+Classes are offered Mondays through Fridays during our Fall Semester (September-December) and Spring Semester (January-May).
+If players want to sample or mix-and-match Specialty Skills throughout the week, it is offered with our packages (Max Plans, 2-Month Package, Train & Apply Package, One Year Package).
 Click here to see a full schedule of all our classes.

 Additional Specialty Skills Classes